-New Year’s Eve celebrations take place at a variety of venues on December 31 in 2018 including at Canada Place, North Vancouver ski hills and area night clubs.
+New Year’s Eve celebrations take place at various venues on December 31 in 2019 including in downtown Vancouver, North Shore ski hills and area night clubs.

 Click on any of the following links to jump to a specific venue or activity, or continue reading for full details about Vancouver’s best places to welcome the New Year.

-The largest New Year’s Eve celebrations in the Lower Mainland take place around Canada Place in downtown Vancouver.
-The festivities there include ticketed parties as well as free concerts and fireworks.
+The largest New Year’s Eve celebrations in the Lower Mainland used to take place around Canada Place in downtown Vancouver.
+The festivities there included ticketed parties as well as free concerts and fireworks.

 Of course New Year’s Eve celebrations for adults ages 19+ also take place at night clubs and other party venues throughout the Lower Mainland.

-See below for details about all of the above December 31st party places, or click New Year’s Fireworks for information about where to watch the pyrotechnics from.
+See below for details about all of the above December 31st party places.

 New Year’s Eve at Canada Place

-The Lower Mainland’s largest New Year’s Eve celebrations happen around Canada Place in downtown Vancouver on the evening of December 31st.
+The Lower Mainland’s largest New Year’s Eve celebrations used to happen around Canada Place in downtown Vancouver on the evening of December 31st.

-A free street party with 20 food trucks, outdoor concerts and over 100,000 people takes place along Canada Place Way.
-There are also indoor ticketed events at the Vancouver Convention Centre.
+Up until 2018, the free street party with 20 food trucks, outdoor concerts and over 100,000 people used to take place along Canada Place Way.
+There were also indoor ticketed events at the Vancouver Convention Centre.

 Click Canada Place at New Year’s Eve for more information.